kanidm/kanidm/book/src/accounts/intro.md

 ## Why Can't I Change admin With idm\_admin?

 As a security mechanism there is a distinction between "accounts" and "high permission accounts".
-This is to help prevent elevation attacks, where say a member of a service desk could attempt to reset the password of idm\_admin or admin, or even a member of HR or System Admin teams to move laterally.
+This is to help prevent elevation attacks, where a member of a service desk could attempt to reset the password of idm\_admin or admin, or even a member of HR or System Admin teams to move laterally.

 Generally, membership of a "privilege" group that ships with Kanidm, such as: